 BSAC is a registered body with the Disclosure and Barring Service (DBS) for England and Wales, AccessNI for Northern Ireland and Protecting Vulnerable Groups (PVG) Scheme for Scotland.
 BSAC can facilitate checks free of charge to our UK volunteers that meet the criteria.

-DBS checks are only required if the instructor is teaching children or vulnerable adults.
-To apply for a DBS check you need to meet our qualifying criteria:
+To apply for a check you need to meet the qualifying criteria:

-- A Snorkel Instructor or an Open Water Instructor and above or the Welfare Officer
+- Be a Snorkel Instructor, Open Water Instructor (or above) or the Welfare Officer .

-The DBS evidence gathering must be completed by either the Welfare officer or a committee member, to say that they are responsible for having seen the three types of identification for the applicant.
+The evidence gathering for the online application must be completed by either the club's Welfare Officer or a committee member, to say that they are responsible for having seen the three types of identification for the applicant.
 The ID listed on this form must match the ID that the applicant enters on the online application.
-This must be emailed to us or posted to:
+This must be emailed to us.

 At any time, the member can withdraw their application and the process will immediately stop.
-However, that means they won’t be able to teach children and vulnerable adults but instructors will still be able to continue to teach over 18s.
+However, that means they won’t be able to teach children and adults at risk but instructors will still be able to continue to teach over 18s.

-Once the online application has been submitted to DBS, the process of the checks usually takes up to 7 working days and then a certificate is issued directly to the applicant (which can take upto 14 days to receive), BSAC are also notified.
+Once the online application has been submitted, the process of the checks usually takes up to seven working days and then a certificate is issued directly to the applicant (which can take up to 14 days to receive), BSAC is also notified.

 BSAC will then send a letter of suitability to the applicant’s club Welfare Officer or Membership Secretary; therefore, no action is required from the applicant.

-If there are any queries or content on the certificate BSAC will request the certificate from the member and our Welfare Officer Mary Tetley will liaise with the member directly.
+If there are any queries or content on the certificate, BSAC will request the certificate from the member and the BSAC Safeguarding Officer will liaise with the member directly.